syvita/daoos/Architecture/Readme.md

 <h1>Drawing the diagrams and collaborating</h1>

-I suggest using draw.io, as Cryptopanter is already familirizing himself with it and Inow already started a concept.
+I suggest using draw.io, as Cryptopanter is already familirizing himself with it and LNow already started a concept.
 We will put the current version in this folder so it can be downloaded for local editing with draw.io.

 Do we need a way to inform eachother when it is being worked on to avoid having to integrate changes later?